ARM-software/Arm-2D/README.md

   - **Virtual Resource**

-    - Supports loading resources in on-demand manner from external memories that are not mapped into the 4G memory space.
+    - Supports loading resources on-demand from external memories that are not mapped into the Cortex-M memory space.

   - **Layout Assistant**